This is an opportunity to remember all those who have died from epilepsy, across our social media platforms.

 The stories are of loved ones who have died from epilepsy.

-Those who have shared the story of their loved ones, find it helpful to know that they are part of a bigger voice and can be a way of supporting others, who have been through a similar experience.
+Those who have shared their story find it helpful to know that they are part of a bigger voice.
+Sharing a story can be a way of supporting others, who have been through a similar experience.

 Sharing your story with us can make a real difference.

-If you think this is something you can help us with, we would be incredibly grateful to hear from you.
-For more details, please contact us on email@example.com or 01235 772850.
+If you think this is something you can help us with, we would be keen to hear from you.
+For more details, please contact us on [email protected] or 01235 772850.